-We wanted to take a moment to write to you, and let you know we’re thinking about you all wherever you are.
-This current situation feels so unsettling to many of us, and while we can’t be with you in person we wanted to share some of our tips that are helping us stay comfortable and calm at the moment.
+The world seems to have turned upside down but while we can’t be with you in person we wanted to share some of our tips that are helping us stay comfortable and calm at the moment.

-For those who are in lockdown or self-isolation – firstly we are thinking of you.
-We thought we would share some of our favourite games which you can play with your wraps to help bring some light and laughter into your situation.
+For those who are in lockdown or self-isolation – the struggle is real!
+Keeping small children entertained without access to outside spaces is difficult, so we thought we would share some of our favourite games which you can play with your wraps to help bring some light, laughter and entertainment to your day.

 My boys love to layout wraps, connect them together and walk along them, set up teddies, or play cars on them.
 A blue one becomes a river next to a green one that becomes the forest.
 We are so grateful for our little one’s imagination.